MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/eprocess.md

 Drivers must always explicitly free any lookaside lists they create before unloading.
 It's a serious programming error to do otherwise.
 Use [**ExDeletePagedLookasideList**](/windows-hardware/drivers/ddi/wdm/nf-wdm-exdeletepagedlookasidelist) to free the list.

 Drivers can also use lookaside lists for nonpaged pool.
-Starting with Windows 2000, an **NPAGED_LOOKASIDE_LIST** structure describes a lookaside list that contains nonpaged buffers.
-Starting with Windows Vista, a **LOOKASIDE_LIST_EX** structure can describe a lookaside list that contains either paged or nonpaged buffers.
+An **NPAGED_LOOKASIDE_LIST** structure describes a lookaside list that contains nonpaged buffers.
+A **LOOKASIDE_LIST_EX** structure can describe a lookaside list that contains either paged or nonpaged buffers.
 For more information, see [Using Lookaside Lists](using-lookaside-lists.md).

-On 64-bit platforms, this structure must be 16-byte aligned.
+On 64-bit platforms, this structure must be 16 byte aligned.

-Supported starting with Windows 2000.

 Header: *Wdm.h*.
 Include: *Wdm.h*, *Ntddk.h*, *Ntifs.h*.